Board Nomination – Frequently Asked Questions (FAQ)

-The election process is fairly new to US Sailing and we welcome suggestions and questions, which can be emailed to email@example.com.
+US Sailing welcomes suggestions and questions about the nomination and election process.
+They can be emailed to email@example.com.
 Some questions and answers are below.
-We will continue to update this page.

 What was the basis for selecting the nominees for the Board?